MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 If you use the [Azure Cloud Shell](https://azure.microsoft.com//features/cloud-shell/), the CLI is accessed through the browser, and it lives in the cloud.

 > [!IMPORTANT]
-> The steps in this article require the **Azure CLI extension for machine learning, version 2.27.0**.
+> The steps in this article require the Azure CLI extension for machine learning, version **2.27.0 or greater**.
 To determine the version of the extension you have installed, use the `az version` command from the Azure CLI.
 In the extensions collection that's returned, find the `ml` extension.
 This code sample shows an example return value:
 >
 > ```json
 > {